 In addition to the scholarship application requirements, students awarded the Distinguished Faith and Learning Scholarship must maintain the following criteria while enrolled at York University:

 Maintain a cumulative 3.5 GPA

-Attend monthly meetings with the Provost
+Attend weekly meetings with the program director

-Remain in good standing with Student Development
+Remain in good standing with Office of Student Life

-Must remain an on-campus residential student
+Must remain an on-campus residential student (unless married)

 Important: Any student that accepts this scholarship will NOT be eligible for an athletic scholarship